AninditaBasu/pi-projects/topics/python_clock_chime.md

 ```

 This code initialises the `pygame` module with the following parameters:
 - `frequency`, which is set to match my sound file's sample rate.
-To find the sample rate of your sound file, run the following command from the Raspberry Pi terminal: `file <ding.wav>`, where `ding.wav` must be replaced by the name of your sound file.
+To find the sample rate of your sound file, run the following command from the Raspberry Pi terminal: `file <filename.wav>`, where `filename.wav` must be replaced by the name of your sound file.
 You should get an output that's something like this: `RIFF (little-endian) data, WAVE audio, Microsoft PCM, 16 bit, stereo 44100 Hz`
 - `size`, which is the bit-depth of the sound file.
 In my case, because the format is `PCM`, a negative sign (`-16`) is used, which is standard for PCM data.
 - `channels`, which is set to `2` because my audio device is a dual-channel speaker.
 - `buffer`, increased from the default of `2048` to remove any stuttering.